millnut/storybook_foundations/README.md

 ### Setting up the project locally

 1. Clone the repo from Github: `git clone git@github.com:millnut/storybook_foundations.git`
-2. Install NPM Node Modules by running `npm install` from the project root
+2. Install Node Modules by running `bun install` from the project root

 ## Working locally on the project

-Run `npm run storybook` from the project root.
+Run `bun run storybook` from the project root.
 This will run a new instance of [Storybook](https://storybook.js.org/) that can be accessed from `localhost:6006`.

 Changes made locally are automatically compiled and the browser instance of Storybook will automaticaly refresh, hot-loading changes very quickly where possible.